DarrenCoppinger/milestone-project-2/README.md

 4. Provide central location for all social media links
 5. Develop section dedicated to selected authors and highlight all locations associate with them

+Due to time/resource the final objective was not completed and will be inplimented at a later stage of development of this site.

 ### User stories

-* A tourist is planning a trip to Ireland visits the site: I am traveling to Ireland and want to learn more about it's literary history, I find this site and use it to help plan my trip.
+1. A tourist is planning a trip to Ireland visits the site: I am traveling to Ireland and want to learn more about it's literary history, I find this site and use it to help plan my trip.
-* A member of the general public is researching or is interested in the literary/cultural hertiage of region of Ireland: I am interested in notable literary/cultural figures in a particular area and wish to find out more about their connect to the place.
+2. A member of the general public is researching or is interested in the literary/cultural hertiage in a specific region of Ireland: I am interested in notable literary/cultural figures in a particular area and wish to find out more about writers connected to that place.
-* A promoter of a literary museum/site or regional tourist office staff member visits the site: I am researching ways to promote attractions in my local area and find the site, I want to contact the website to add in the literary attraction in my area.
+3. A promoter of a literary museum/site or regional tourist office staff member who visits the site: I am researching ways to promote attractions in my local area and find the site, I want to contact the website to add in the literary attraction in my area.

 ### Wireframe